Armelle-h/extreme_temperatures_switzerland/README.md

 ## Acknowledgments

-- My sincere gratitude to Professor Anthony C. Davison, my thesis advisor and supervisor.
+- My sincere gratitude to Professor Anthony C. Davison, my master thesis advisor and supervisor at EPFL.
-- I am grateful to Daire Healy  (put their github reference) for providing public access to their code (https://github.com/dairer/Extreme-Irish-Summer-Temperatures/tree/main), which highly supported this work.
+- I am grateful to Daire Healy for providing public access to their code (https://github.com/dairer/Extreme-Irish-Summer-Temperatures/tree/main), which highly supported this work.